Liquid Markup

 # Objects

-An object is that which contains the content that Liquid displays on the screen.
-You can display objects or variables using a double bracket , for example:
+An object is what contains the content that Liquid displays on the screen.
+Objects or variables can be displayed using double brackets , for example:

-To display the name of the post on your page use:
+To display the entry name on your page, use:

 {{ entry.meta.name }}